puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-Sets up a virtual host with 'JkMount' and 'JkUnMount' directives to handle the paths for URL mapping between Tomcat and Apache.<br />
+Sets up a virtual host with `JkMount` and `JkUnMount` directives to handle the paths for URL mapping between Tomcat and Apache.<br />
-The parameter must be an array of hashes where each hash must contain the 'worker' and either the 'mount' or 'unmount' keys.<br />
+The parameter must be an array of hashes where each hash must contain the `worker` and either the `mount` or `unmount` keys.<br />
 Usage typically looks like:
 ``` puppet
 apache::vhost { 'sample.example.net':